 OK, you might say, but how can this technique help me with my link building campaign?

 Well, you can always go further and take a look at what your competitors are doing.
 There is a chance they have a lot of broken pages and therefore, a lot of links associated with those pages.
-And all these can be translated into great opportunities for you.
+And all these can be translated into great link building opportunities or you.
 No one can stop you from digging deeper, finding those broken links, recreating that broken content, and replacing broken links with your corrected link.

 Allow me to detail how this technique works in 3 (not simple but effective) steps: